vnunez0914/liri-node-app/README.md

    * [DotEnv](https://www.npmjs.com/package/dotenv)

- 3.Type node liri.js and one of the following commands:
+ 3. Type node liri.js and one of the following commands:

    * `concert-this`<band/artist name here>, this will display the following information by searching the bands in town api
      * Name of the venue